 Find a suitable place to work while being close to your children to supervise them.
 Having a set workspace helps all the family to know you are working.
 Take regular breaks to rest and relax.
 While it is important to have routine and structure, be prepared to adapt and be flexible to suit your family needs.

 One of the biggest challenges can be supervising children appropriately.
 Some older children can be left on their own but younger children and babies cannot.
 When your children need you, take time off and return to your tasks later.
 Give yourself permission to take care of your family and do not feel guilty for doing so.

-You could use the recommended exercise time to walk, run or cycle around the local area and surroundings (Remembering the 2-metre social distancing rule).
+You could use the recommended exercise time to walk, run or cycle around the local area and surroundings (remembering the two-metre social distancing rule).

 Why not research the area in which you are staying?
-Find out about the history or architecture in the area.
+Find out about the history or architecture where you are.

 Or simply taking time to relax indoors should give you some relief from anxious thoughts and feelings and can help boost your mood.

-Maintaining good-quality sleep makes a big difference to how you feel mentally and physically too, so it is important to get enough.
-Every Mind Matters sleep page provides advice.
+Maintaining good-quality sleep makes a big difference to how you feel mentally, and physically too, so it is important to get enough.
+NHS Every Mind Matters' sleep page provides advice.

 For those working away, think about where you are staying and whether taking simple home comforts with you may help you sleep easier.
 Maybe try taking your usual pillow and bedding, a framed photo of the most important people to you to have in the room, or even your own mug.
 Familiar smells and objects can make us feel less anxious.

 If 24-hour news and constant social media updates are making you worried, try to limit the time you spend watching, reading or listening to coverage of the outbreak to once or twice a day.